neonmik/Wave-Machine-Firmware/README.md

     + Finally added Multicore support (hadware functions on one side, synth/dac on another)

 + USB MIDI/MIDI:
+    + Bugfix: MIDI in note calls would fire if keybaord hadnt been pressed. changed the way they're called.
+    + MIDI Clock can handle both Clock stopping and Clock drop out (Not ideal, but should be ok for most uses)
     + MIDI Clock can recieve any tempo in the range of 20-999 BPM
     + Updated USB-MIDI data collection.
 It now checks how many message there are and collects all of them from the TinyUSB MIDI buffer every time round.
 This is to improve the jitter of the MIDI Clock, but is also good practice.
     + Added and refined MIDI Clock sync